Miho Komatsu: 2005–2006

 On 25 January 2005, she released seventh studio album Miho Komatsu 7 : prime number.
 The album includes four singles.

 On 3 April 2005, the on-air version of I just wanna hold you tight was broadcast on TV Tokyo as an ending theme for Anime television series MÄR.
 It became her anime theme song for the first time after six years.

 On 11 May 2005, Japanese singer-songwriter Aiko Kitahara released second studio album Message where in album track Message was Miho credited as a writer.
 Miho never self-cover this song.

 On 18 May 2005, she released twenty-fourteenth single I just wanna hold you tight.

 On 27 July 2005, Japanese singer Sayuri Iwata released second single Fukigen ni Naru Watashi where Miho was credited as a writer.
 In the media it was broadcast as an ending theme for Anime television series MÄR.
 Miho self-covered this song in her final studio album.

 On 17 August 2005, she released twenty-fifteenth single Anata Iro.
 In the media it was broadcast as an opening theme Nihon TV movie program Eiga Tengoku Chine★Para.

 On 7 December 2005, she released her final single Koi ni Nare....
 In the media it was broadcast as an ending theme for Tokyo Broadcasting System Television variety program Tokoro Man Yuuki.

 On the same day, Japanese singer Sayuri Iwata releases studio album Thank You for... where in album track Hitori Janai was Miho credited as a writer.
 Miho never self-cover this song.

 On 29 March 2006, Japanese singer-songwriter Rina Aiuchi released 26th single Glorious/Precious Place, in Glorious she was credited as a writer for the last time.
 Miho never self-cover this song.

 On 26 April 2006, she released final studio album Miho Komatsu 8 : a piece of cake.
 The album includes 3 final singles.

 On 22 November 2006, she released first compilation album Miho Komatsu Best ~once more~ and second essay book Hen na Monosashi 2.
 The album includes new unreleased song Happy ending.

 Afterwards

 Until January 2009, she kept her blog active.

-In 2011 she was moved on the official Beinggiza website into the Other Artist category.
+In 7 April, 2011, Sai Saida (斉田才), a producer in Giza Studio, confirmed that Komatsu is "very close to her retirement" on his Twitter.
+In June, she was moved on the official Beinggiza website into the Other Artist category.

+On OLDIES GOODIES hosted by FM Shiga (FM滋賀) in April 10, 2021, when Hirofumi Banba (ばんばひろふみ) mentioned Komatsu, he said, "It was very unfortunate to Komatsu.
+I wonder if only she had tried harder."
+Daiko Nagato then replied the reason of Komatsu's quit is because she "wanted to disappear from the public eye" to Banba.

 In May 2022, all the songs and albums Komatsu has released were made available on streaming services, in celebration of 25 years anniversary since her debut in May 1997.